NEW FROM WOODPECKER LANE

 http://novelideabooks.ca

-From sculptor John Boxtel, For All He Gave Me: how one man brought his family of 13 alive and well through World War II in the Netherlands.
+rom sculptor John Boxtel: How one man brought his family of 13 alive and well through World War II in the Netherlands.
 Available at Novel Idea, Kingston.

 For further information, contact woodpeckerlanepress@gmail.com.